kalolad1/v4/content/education/Harvard/index.md

 ---

 - Presidential Scholar (full-tuition)
+- Fellow, Student Leaders in Artificial Intelligence
-- Digital Health startup accepted to HealthLab Accelerator ($2,500 grant)
+- Founded digital health startup Pillanti, which was accepted to Harvard HealthLab Accelerator (awarded $10k grant)
 - Director of Operations and Events of the Public Health Innovation and Technology Club